swordalt/phigros-chart-downloader/README.md

 # Phigros Chart Downloader
-A site that allows you to browse and download Phigros song assets (audio, illustration, chart) either individually or as a Phira/RPE-compatible archive.
+This is a site that allows you to explore Phigros assets by songs (charts, illustrations, audio).
+In addition, you can export an available difficulty of a song as a PEZ file to import into Phira or Re:PhiEdit.

 Use it here: https://swordalt.github.io/phigros-chart-downloader/

-(To download a chart as a Phira-ready file, scroll down and select the desired difficulty on the "Difficulty" dropdown menu.)

 ### Credits
-The repository "Phigros_Resource" (created by 7aGiven) is used to fetch all assets.
+The public GitHub repository "Phigros_Resource" (created by 7aGiven) is used to fetch/download assets.
 [Visit Repo](https://github.com/7aGiven/Phigros_Resource)

 ### Notice
 All* assets are completely unmodified.
-Therefore, there WILL be minor visual bugs when playing exported charts in Phira.
+Therefore, there will be minor visual bugs when playing exported charts in Phira.
 This is due to Phira's limited support for the Phigros file format.

 ###### *Note: Legacy charts (added later) will be converted to the current file format (v3) to avoid compatablity issues.

 No assets are stored on this GitHub repo or the site itself.

+### To-Do

+- Legacy / April Fools charts.
+- Song aliases / localized names.
+- Proper song/chart information in "info.txt" file.